JoshuaSylvestre/Moodify/README.md

 # TODO:

-1. Finish and test creation of user playlist.
-2. Sort songs by dominant emotion in code.
+1. Sort songs by dominant emotion in code.
-3. Add songs to playlist.
+2. Add songs to playlist.
-4. Merge frontend branch.

 # Directory contents